Carloss404/YP/Form Tracking.md

 ### **GTM Script Verification**

 - Checked GTM Script with ID: `XXXXX` and the Form Submission Tag was created.
-- The GTM Script ID (`KB27J87R`) was properly installed on the website.
+- The GTM Script ID (`xxxxx`) was properly installed on the website.

 ---